 Preparation before the house sit

 We keep emphasizing the importance of communication and this is of even more relevance as you begin booking new sits in safe conditions.
 It’s generally accepted now that there will be significant travel disruption for the foreseeable future.
-And, now more than ever, it will be important to prepare for emergencies.
-You'll need to make sure you have a Plan B and possibly even a Plan C.

 For home owners